Aeroluna/LunaCoopMod/README.md

 - Dark Archon upgrades moved to Templar Archives.
 - Reworked Dark Archons to no longer be trained at a gateway, but instead from merging two Dark Templar or Signifiers.
-- Increased Dark Archon weapon damage to 25 (+10 vs Biological).
+- Increased Dark Archon weapon damage from 18 to 25 (+10 vs Biological).
 - Increased Dark Archon Confusion radius from 2 to 3.

 Should make massing Dark Archons more viable instead of watching them tickle units.